mtabini/conduktor/README.md

 Before installing Conduktor, you need to obtain a set of properly-configured oAuth2 credentials as explained in the [Google Sign-in documentation](https://developers.google.com/identity/sign-in/web/sign-in).

 Conduktor can be easily stood up using `docker-compose`.
-The `docker-compose-production.yml` file sets up a complete environment that also includes a persistent PostgreSQL installation.
+The `docker-compose-production.yml` file sets up a complete environment that also includes a persistent PostgreSQL installation:

+    docker-compose --file docker-compose-production.yml --build -d up

-The app relies on environment variables to provide several bits of essential context:
+The app relies on environment variables to provide several bits of essential context.
+These must be set up _before_ you run `docker-compose`:

 - `GOOGLE_OAUTH_CLIENT_ID`: the Client ID of your oAuth credentials
 - `AUTHORIZED_DOMAINS`: a comma-separated list of domains whose users are allowed to access Conduktor's management interface